zaosh/zaosh/README.md

 ## ⚡ philosophy

-> if your system needs babysitting, it’s not done yet.
+> if your system needs babysitting, it’s not done yet
+> ~ Zaosh's claude code

 ---